kyknight/AMGC/README.md

-# AMGC
+# AVGC

-Project Management
+Project Management Course UI example.

-Created for project management course example.
-Input validations not functional.
+Validations are hard coded for the example.
+Not functional.
+This project is just for viewing not functional purposes.